diogro/SBM_manuscript/main.md

 constraints.
 Traits in an organism need to have some level of integration, of interdependence, to form a functioning individual.
 This necessary interaction between parts poses a problem for understanding the evolution of complex traits, as inter-dependencies are expected to lead to important evolutionary restrictions [@Orr2000-gn].
 Modularity provides a simple solution to this problem as it allows organisms to maintain their function unchanged by coordinating simultaneous evolutionary changes in all related traits while keeping unrelated traits undisturbed [@Ancel2000-vt; @Cheverud1996-jw; @Wagner2011-zx; @Wagner1996-ui].
-This general conceptual usefulness of modularity has informed much of our thinking on how complex traits should be structured, producing a large literature dedicated to finding modules and testing for their existence.
+The conceptual usefulness of modularity has informed much of our thinking on how complex traits should be structured, producing a large literature dedicated to finding modules and testing for their existence [@Esteve-Altava2017-ws].
-A large part of our thinking about modularity developed in the context of morphological traits, and morphological traits being organized into modules can be interpreted as a consequence of the very concrete structural and developmental constraints that lead to the formation and allow proper
+A large part of the literature on modularity developed in the context of morphological traits, and morphological traits being organized into modules can be interpreted as a consequence of the very concrete structural and developmental constraints that lead to the formation and allow proper